rmariuzzo/ruty/README.md

 # [![Ruty](.github/banner.svg)](#motivation)

-Ruty is a simple URL route builder, that [support typing route params and queries string with TypeScript](#typescript).
+Ruty is a simple URL route builder, that [supports typing route params and queries string with TypeScript](#typescript).

 #### Motivation

-_Whether I am working in the frontend or backend, I always define a set of URLs wether for API endpoints or page URLs.
+_Whether I am working in the frontend or backend, I always define a set of URLs for API endpoints or page URLs.
 Therefore, instead of having all these URLs routes spread out within multiple files, I prefer to have them defined in one file then reference them where I need them.
-Also, using TypeScript I prefere to have my URLs routes params and queries string typed. **That's the reason I created**_ **`ruty`** _**, a tiny library that allow me to define routes with their params and queries strings.**_
+Also, while using TypeScript I prefer to have my URLs routes params and queries string typed. **That's the reason I created**_ **`ruty`** _**, a tiny library that allows me to define routes with their params and queries strings.**_

 ## Features